acobrerosf/panel-ease/README.md

 ## Users

 A user must be assigned with a user type.
-By default, the skeleton comes with the types "Full Administrator" and "Administrator".
+By default, the skeleton comes with the types "Super Admin" and "Administrator".

 ## Customize user types